Wayne Bennett (rugby league): Personal life

-With journalist Steve Crawley, Wayne Bennett wrote Don't Die with the Music in You whose title refers to a quote from the American intellectual Oliver Wendell Holmes, Sr. regarding failure to meet one's potential.
-The likes of Steve Waugh, Lachlan Murdoch, David Gallop, John Singleton and Jack Gibson attended the book's launch at the Australian Museum in Sydney on 7 May 2002.
-It went on to sell over 100,000 copies.
-Bennett has also written a weekly column in The Australian.
-His second book, The Man in the Mirror was released in November 2008, soon after the New Zealand Kiwis' World Cup victory.
+In 2007, Bennett co-wrote the book Don't Die with the Music in You with Australian journalist Steve Crawley.
+The title refers to a quote from the American intellectual Oliver Wendell Holmes Sr. regarding failure to meet one's potential.
+On 7 May 2008, prominent personalities such as NRL CEO David Gallop, rugby league coach Jack Gibson, businessman Lachlan Murdoch, entrepreneur John Singleton and cricketer Steve Waugh were among the attendees at the Australian Museum in Sydney when the book was publicly launched; it went on to sell over 100,000 copies.
+His second book with Crawley, The Man in the Mirror, was published in August 2009.
+Bennett has also written a weekly column in The Australian, a national newspaper.